Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 ## Design

-The authentication service would be a used before connecting to the parsec-cloud server to retrieve the device of the user that will then be used to authenticate to parsec-cloud.
+The authentication service would be used before connecting to the parsec-cloud server to retrieve the device of the user.
+The device that will then be used to authenticate to parsec-cloud.

 <!-- Device stored on a third-party service -->
 ```mermaid